RevitaAI/revitaai.github.io/SERVER-STATUS.md

 * Please watch this space for updates
 -->

-In case of any problems or questions please contact: [revita@cs.helsinki.fi](mailto:revita@cs.helsinki.fi)
+In case of any problems or questions please contact: [revita@helsinki.fi](mailto:revita@helsinki.fi)